mpdf/mpdf/README.md

 [![Build Status](https://travis-ci.org/mpdf/mpdf.svg?branch=development)](https://travis-ci.org/mpdf/mpdf)

-> Note: If you are viewing this file on mPDF Github repository homepage or on Packagist, please note that
+> Note: If you are viewing this file on mPDF GitHub repository homepage or on Packagist, please note that
 > the default repository branch is `development` which can differ from the last stable release.

 Requirements